QuarkNerd/blog/ceberhardt/_posts/2017-08-23-market-profile.md

 author: ceberhardt
 title: Creating a Market Profile Chart with D3
 layout: default_post
+summary: >-
-summary: Market profile charts are relatively complicated and specialised charts used by financial traders.
+  Market profile charts are relatively complicated and specialised charts used by financial traders.
 This blog post looks at how to render a market profile chart using D3.
 image: ceberhardt/assets/market-profile/market-profile.png
 categories:
-  - JavaScript
-  - D3
+  - Tech
 ---

 Financial traders who make their living (or at least some extra spending money) from the financial markets have developed a whole host of [indicators](https://en.wikipedia.org/wiki/Technical_analysis#Charting_terms_and_indicators) that overlay the price of an instrument, providing signals for when to buy or sell.